To help you get the most out of your bike (and your speed machine safe and in good working order), bike maintenance is of utmost importance

 If you take care of your bike, it will take care of you.

 This is what I learned early on in my triathlon journey.
 I picked up biking late in life so discovering my bike from the ground up came naturally.
-From studying the numerous parts to mastering different maintenance hacks, I spent several years gathering knowledge the hard way.
+From studying the numerous parts to mastering different bike maintenance hacks, I spent several years gathering knowledge the hard way.

 I understand that a lot of newbies and veterans still don’t give that much importance to taking care of their bikes.
 That’s alright but in today’s socially distant, quarantine-loaded world, it’s time to expand our skill set.
 Being self-sufficient when it comes to simple bike maintenance will pay huge dividends in the long run.